sorah/envchain/README.md

-# envchain - inject environment variables by OS X keychain, as you need
+# envchain - inject environment variables by OS X keychain

 ## What?